-Course Requirements
+Course Require

 EDU 204 Child Development, Cognition and Learning

 EDU 206 Educational Psychology

 EDU 215 Education for Students with Special Needs

 EDU 312 Teaching English Language Learners

-EDU 333 Secondary Methods in Literacy

 EDU 341 Educational Assessment

 EDU 348 Pre-Practicum

-EDU 430 Special-Needs Practicum Seminar
+EDU 420 Special-Needs Practicum Seminar

+EDU 426 Student-Teaching Practicum

-EDU 437 Health and Physical Education Practicum (12 semester hours)
+(12 semester hou

 PSY110 Introduction to Psychology

 SOC120 Introduction to Sociology

 ESS 145 First Aid and CPR/AED

 or

 ESS 215 Care and Prevention of Athletic Injuries

 ESS 220 Exercise Testing and Prescription

 ESS 230 Adaptive Physical Education

+ESS 231 Teaching Strategies in Health and Physical Education

+ESS 281 Health and Wellness

+ESS 240 Kinesiology and Applied Anatomy

 ESS 223 Physiological Foundations of Training

 or

 ESS 245 Physiology of Exercise

-ESS 240 Kinesiology and Applied Anatomy

-ESS 281 Health and Wellness

 ESS 320 Administrative Aspects of Exercise and Sport Science

 ESS 330 Psychosocial Aspects of Sport

-ESS 331 Teaching Strategies in Health and Physical Education

-Physical Activity (15 semester hours required)
+• • (15 semester hours required)

-(two semester hours) Swimming: PE 101, 102, 106 or 107 (select one)
+ours) Swimming: P.E.
+101, 102, 106 or 107 (select one)

-(two semester hours) Fitness: PE 120, 130 (Couch to 5K) or 140 (select one)
+ours) Fitness: P.E.
+120, 130 (Couch to 5K)

+or 140 (select on

-(two semester hours) Strength: PE 128
+ours) Strength: P.E.
+128

-(three semester hours) Dance: DNC 151, 152, 231, 232 or 234 (select one)
+hours) Dance: DNC 151, 152, 231, 232 or 234

-(two semester hours) Sport: ATH 241 or PE 130 (team sports)
+• ours) Sport: ATH 241 or PE 130 (team sports)

-(two semester hours) Leisure: PE 170 (lifetime sport two semester hours) or PE 131, 132, 133, 134, 137 or 139 (one semester hour-select two)
+ours) Leisure: P.E.
+170 (lifetime sport 0.5) or PE 131, 132, 133, 134, 137 or 139 (0.25 - select two)

-(two semester hours) Choice: any untaken PE courses
+(two semester h ours) Choice: any untaken P.E. courses

-Official Acceptance to Education:
+Official Accepta nce to Education:

+EDU 204 Child Development, Cognition and Learning

+EDU 206 Educational Psychology

-2 English/literature courses
+2 English/literat ure courses

-2 Math courses (Foundations and Statistics)
+2 Math courses ( (Foundations and Statistics)

-GPA requirement of 3.0 or above
+GPA requirement nt of 3.0 or above

 Passing of PAPA exams

-\Grades of B or above are required in all education courses.
+Grades of B or a bove are required in all education courses.

+Students must maintain a 3.0 cumulative GPA for certification.

 The students majoring in health and physical education will be required to follow all of the education guidelines set forth by the Pennsylvania Department of Education in order to obtain certification.
-This information is also noted in the course catalog under the Pre-K-4 and secondary certifications.
+This information is also noted in the course catalog under the pre-K-4 and secondary certifications.